nimeshgit/nyokacli/README.md

 	##### Note: You'll probably need Visual Studio (community edition is OK), with C++ tools installed, to run this.
         dotnet publish -r win-x64 -c release

-Dotnet may give an error stating that platform linker 'clang-3.9' is not found.
+On Linux or Mac, dotnet may give an error stating that platform linker 'clang-3.9' is not found.
 In this case, install clang (if it isn t already present), run "export CppCompilerAndLinker=clang" in the shell, then run the publish command again.

+After building the client to native, you can find the executable in "client/bin/release/netcoreapp2.1/ linux-x64 or osx-x64 or win-x64 /native"

-Copy the resulting file nyoka_cli somewhere in your path (like /usr/local/bin)
+To start using the executable on linux or mac, copy it nyoka to somewhere in your path (like /usr/local/bin)